-Filed January 5, 2023
+Filed December 7, 2023

-STATE BAR COURT OF CALIFORNIA REVIEW DEPARTMENT
+STATE BAR COURT OF CALIFORNIA

+REVIEW DEPARTMENT

 In the Matter of) SBC-21-O-30532

-GEORGE MARTIN DERIEG,) OPINION
+GEORGE MARTIN DERIEG,)) OPINION 1

+) [As Modified Following Remand

 State Bar No. 238193.)
+Ordered by California Supreme Court on

-)
+) July 12, 2023]

 This case illustrates two different issues important to the development of lawyer disciplinary law.
-First, it reemphasizes the improper use of Business and Professions Code section 6068, subdivision (a) (duty of attorney to support constitutions and laws of United States and California), when an applicable rule of professional conduct is charged.
+First, it reemphasizes the improper use of Business and Professions Code section 6068, subdivision (a) 2 (duty of attorney to support constitutions and laws of United States and California), when an applicable rule of professional conduct is charged.
 Second, and most salient, this matter reflects the important role of mitigation and aggravation evidence in assessing appropriate discipline.
 Indeed, the facts developed in this matter represent an effective presentation of mitigation in support of a downward departure from the discipline set forth in the Standards for Attorney Sanctions for Professional Misconduct.
 Where, as here, a respondent exhibits overwhelming and convincing mitigation, discipline for even very serious misconduct may be mitigated.